Media Communications

 • Specific Sessions: Media may request attendance at specific sessions or interviews with specific presenters, which will be granted at the presenters’ discretion.
 This can be coordinated by OLA.

-• Ticketed Events and Social Events: Media attendance at ticketed events, such as the Public Library Award Gala, is at the discretion of OLA staff and the Super Conference Planning Committee.
+• Ticketed Events and Social Events: Media attendance at ticketed events, such as the Library Award Gala, is at the discretion of OLA staff, the Super Conference Planning Committee, and any dignitaries who may be present.

 The Forest of Reading Festival is an event that includes students K-12.
 The purchase of wristbands/tickets for student attendees includes the condition of consent for being filmed, photographed and recorded for the sole purpose of Forest of Reading promotion.
 This information is provided in the child permission forms from the library or school to the parent/guardian for students under 18 years old.